mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

     This is a general recommendation and is a good place to start, your environment and specific problem may require, or perform significantly better, with a different configuration.

 !!!
 Warning
-    Non x86 environments, such as Raspberry Pi or the M series of Mac CPUs, may require additional set up steps.
+    Non x86 environments, such as Raspberry Pi or the M1 Macs, may require additional set up steps.

 ### Python Environment

-**Recommended Version**: 3.10
+**Recommended Version**: 3.9

 Opteryx supports Python versions 3.8, 3.9 and 3.10.

 Opteryx has builds for Python 3.8, 3.9 and 3.10 on 64-bit (x86) versions of Windows, MacOS and Linux.
 The full regression suite is run on Ubuntu (Ubuntu 20.04) for Python version 3.8, 3.9 and 3.10.

-Opteryx is primarily developed on workstations running Python 3.10 (Debian, MacOS) and is known to be deployed in production environments running Python 3.9 (Debian)
+Opteryx is primarily developed on workstations running Python 3.10 (Debian, MacOS), is known to be deployed in production environments running Python 3.9 (Debian).
+Python 3.9 also has the greatest test coverage due to it being supported on more platforms.

 ### Jupyter Notebooks